Jylomaki/Java-GameEngine/README.md

   - An actuator system ( stuff that make your stuff have behaviour)
   - Collision detection

-  There is a simple example if you want to see, no game have been implemented yet.
+  There is a simple example if you want to see, no game have been implemented yet:
+  Use the DevellopmentMainTest to launch a quick test.
+  (ZQSD to move, french keyboard)